-- 63. The overall balance of risks to economic growth in the UK is to the downside. - 64.
-Downside risks to current forecasts for UK gilt yields and PWLB rates include: - Labour and supply shortages prove more enduring and disruptive and depress economic activity (accepting that in the near-term this is also an upside risk to inflation and, thus, rising gilt yields). - The Bank of England acts too quickly, or too far, over the next year to raise Bank Rate and causes UK economic growth, and increases in inflation, to be weaker than currently anticipated. - UK / EU trade arrangements if there was a major impact on trade flows and financial services due to complications or lack of co-operation in sorting out significant remaining issues. - Geopolitical risks, for example in Ukraine/Russia, China/Taiwan/US, Iran, North Korea and Middle Eastern countries, which could lead to increasing safe-haven flows. - 65.
-Upside risks to current forecasts for UK gilt yields and PWLB rates: - The Bank of England is too slow in its pace and strength of increases in Bank Rate and, therefore, allows inflationary pressures to build up too strongly and for a longer period within the UK economy, which then necessitates Bank Rate staying higher for longer than currently projected or even necessitates a further series of increases in Bank Rate. - The Government acts too quickly to cut taxes and/or increases expenditure in light of the cost-of-living squeeze. - The pound weakens because of a lack of confidence in the UK Government's fiscal policies, resulting in investors pricing in a risk premium for holding UK sovereign debt. - Longer term US treasury yields rise strongly and pull gilt yields up higher than currently forecast. - Projected gilt issuance, inclusive of natural maturities and QT, could be too much for the markets to comfortably digest without higher yields consequently.
+- 57. Downside risks to current forecasts for UK gilt yields and PWLB rates include: - Labour and supply shortages prove more enduring and disruptive and depress economic activity (accepting that in the near-term this is also an upside risk to inflation and, thus, could keep gilt yields high for longer). - The Bank of England has increased Bank Rate too fast and too far over recent months, and subsequently brings about a deeper and longer UK recession than we currently anticipate. - Geopolitical risks, for example in Ukraine/Russia, the Middle East, China/Taiwan/US, Iran and North Korea, which could lead to increasing safehaven flows. - 58.
+Upside risks to current forecasts for UK gilt yields and PWLB rates: - Despite the tightening in Bank Rate to 5.25%, the Bank of England allows inflationary pressures to remain elevated for a long period within the UK economy, which then necessitates Bank Rate staying higher for longer than we currently project. - The pound weakens because of a lack of confidence in the UK Government's pre-election fiscal policies, which may prove inflationary, resulting in investors pricing in a risk premium for holding UK sovereign debt. - Projected gilt issuance, inclusive of natural maturities and quantitative tightening, could be too much for the markets to comfortably digest without higher yields compensating.